 • Work closely with the EROC’s Faculty Advisory Group to assess needs, propose solutions, and develop strategies and programs to influence faculty culture and accountability, foster community, provide professional support, improve communications, and achieve research excellence with an emphasis on scientific integrity.

-• Daniel Ennis - Executive Vice President
+• Daniel Ennis, Executive Vice President

-• Leigh Goller - Chief Audit, Risk, and Compliance Officer
+• Leigh Goller, Chief Audit, Risk and Compliance Officer

-• Andrew Muir - Division Chief, Gastroenterology and Professor of Medicine
+• Andrew Muir, M.D., Professor of Medicine

 EROC Faculty Subcommittee